-Teams of around three to five learners on average, who are aligned on specific projects, are nominated to join the cohort, and work together on their capstone project as a part of the cohort.
-The program uses a blended in-person and virtual learning method and the training courses are curated from a variety of vendors.
+Teams of an average of three to five learners-who are aligned on specific projects-are nominated to join the cohort and work together on their capstone project.
+The program uses a blended method of in-person and virtual learning along with training courses curated from a variety of vendors.
 A community of practice is formed through the cohort as teams collaborate on projects and learn from each other.
-Learners participate in the program on a part-time basis, around five to ten hours per week, in a bi-weekly format and each cohort lasts around one year.
+Learners participate in the program on a parttime basis of around five to ten hours per week in a bi-weekly format with each cohort lasting close to one year.

 The pilot cohort ran from November 2019 to July 2020.
-A second cohort was launched in August 2020 and will complete in July 2021.
+A second cohort was launched in August 2020 and will finish in July 2021.

-The DSU program provides the opportunity for an annual cohort to learn a variety of data science skills."
+66 The DSU program provides the opportunity for an annual cohort to learn a variety of data science skills."

 A landscape analysis and pilot project found very few formal training opportunities around data science at the agency.
-One-off training from certain vendors were offered, but no comprehensive training program covered the variety of data science literacies.
-The implementing Division began offering a Public Health Informatics Fellowship Program for several decades prior to the pilot program launch.
+One-off training from certain vendors was offered, but no comprehensive training program covered the variety of data science competencies.